ssharker21/ssharker21.github.io/content/_index.md

 My name is Summit Sarkar.

-I'm an undergraduate student at Amherst College, studying Economics & Law, Jurisprudence, and Social Thought.
+I've studied Economics at Amherst College and PPE at the University of Oxford.
+I dream of being an attorney one day.
-I'm originally from Queens, NY but later moved to Ellicott City, MD.
+I'm originally from Queens, NY but Howard County, MD is now home.

 I'm interested in domestic and foreign policy; my hobbies include reading great literature and following sports across the world.

-Right now, I am a Teaching Assistant for ECON-300: Microeconomics and an Articles Editor for the [Amherst College Law Review](https://amherstlawreview.wordpress.com/).
+Right now, I work as an Undergraduate Legal Intern at the [Competitive Enterprise Institute](https://cei.org/) and a Research Associate at [The Federalist Society](https://fedsoc.org/).
+Formerly, I worked at the [Center for Individual Rights](https://en.wikipedia.org/wiki/Center_for_Individual_Rights), conducting research concerning Constitutional Law.

-This summer, I worked at the [Center for Individual Rights](https://en.wikipedia.org/wiki/Center_for_Individual_Rights), conducting research concerning Constitutional Law.
-This fall, I studied the effects of the [2017 Tax Cuts and Jobs Act](https://en.wikipedia.org/wiki/Tax_Cuts_and_Jobs_Act) as a Forge Fellow at the Roosevelt Institute.
+At Amherst, I've held various teaching and research assistant positions across economics and international relations.
+I also serve as an Articles Editor at the [Amherst College Law Review](https://amherstlawreview.wordpress.com/).

 To see my academic work, go to [my research page](/research).